SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 6.1.2 Create Service

-You must first create an instance of a OAuth2 service in an org and a space.
+You must first create an instance of an OAuth2 service in an org and a space.
 In this quick start, we will the UAA Server.
 (The other choice is Pivotal Single Sign-on.)

 To set up UAA, we need to create a user-provided service that provides the appropriate UAA server configuration data to the application.